mquinson/retrogames/docs/source/Scratch-the-rocket.rst

 yourself of tomorow will hate the yourself of today if you don't clean your code!

-Instead of a global named speed, you could use the variable lander.deltay.
-Actually, every game object as a deltay and a deltax fields that you could use.
+Instead of a global named `speed`, you could use the variable `lander.deltay`.
+Actually, every game object as a `deltay` and a `deltax` fields that you could use.

-Once you're done, please proceed to the second game, [[Lunar Lander]].
+Once you're done, please proceed to the second game, :ref:`Lunar-Lander`.